 However, there are a few factors that are impeding the growth of the stock lately.

-Rising Costs: Total operating expenses of the company are on the rise.
+Total operating expenses of the company are on the rise.
 During 2018, its total operating expenses rose nearly 46% year over year to $328.1 million.
-In first-quarter 2019, total operating expenses amounted to $109.8 million, higher than the year-ago level of $66.5 million.
-For full-year 2019, lease operating expense per barrel of oil equivalent is expected in the range of $5.50-$6.50.
-The upper limit of this projected range is much higher than the 2018 level of $5.76.
-Rising expenses will hamper its profit margin in the coming quarters.
+Also, for full-year 2019, lease operating expenses per barrel of oil equivalent are expected in the range of $5.75-$6.25, whose midpoint is much higher than the 2018 level of $5.76.
+Rising expenses will likely hurt the company’s profit margin in the coming quarters.

 To Sum Up

-Despite riding on significant growth prospects, increasing costs and the inability to generate positive free cash flow are concerns.
+Despite significant production growth opportunities, increasing costs and volatile commodity prices are concerns.
 Nevertheless, we believe that systematic and strategic plan of action will drive its long-term growth.

 Which Way are Estimates Headed?

-The Zacks Consensus Estimate for 2019 earnings per share is 82 cents, which witnessed four upside and 10 downside estimate revisions in the past 60 days.
-In the past seven days, the estimate increased from 81 cents per share.
+The Zacks Consensus Estimate for 2019 earnings per share is 73 cents, which has witnessed eight upward estimate revisions and two in the opposite direction in the past 60 days.
 Notably, the company missed estimates just once in the trailing four quarters, with a positive earnings surprise of 4.3%.